Dipankar Mondal servicing airport security systems

 This equipment supplies trays automatically to the passengers at the airport.
 Passengers put their baggage on for scanning.
 After scanning, the passengers take their belongings again and the empty trays are returned to the front of the machine to be used by the next passengers.

-What do you think is in the future for equipment for electronic security systems?
+What do you think is in the future for equipment for electronic security systems in airports?

 I think it will be an ATRS system with a CT machine attached.